tiepdotme/marabesi.com/_drafts/2019-12-30-configuring-reactjs-and-relay-2019-version.md

 - **Disclaimer 2: The following of this text assumes that a graphql server up and running on localhost port 4002.**
 - **Disclaimer 3: The text assumes general knowledge in handling terminal commands.**

+## Related work

+Despite previous attempts to setup reactjs and relay without ejecting the create react app **[7][8]**, the approach to such options shows to not be effective as, the application created by create react by does not understand the configuration required for relay to work.

+The `relay.config.js` pointed by **[7]** demonstrates that the reactjs app has difficulties to interpret the configuration file, leading to a broken application state.

+In the same sense **[8]** provides three different alternatives to setup relay and reactjs, which the third options elaborates more on how to use relay without ejecting.
+This approach as the previous one mentioned leads to a broken state application.

 ## Setting up ReactJs

 Create react app **[1]** is a opinionated tool that comes with webpack configuration and